 10. Substrate – Not technically a have to have, but you’re probably going to want either live sand or crushed coral on the bottom.
 Various types of substrate you can use when setting up a marine aquarium.
 The most important point on building a reef aquarium is that sand is natural, your tank inhabitants will feel at home among the sand.
 Sand is also more aesthetically pleasing than gravel.

-11. Live Rock / Decorative rocks or coral – You’re fish will need some stones or other decorative materials in the tank to give them a place to hide and feel safe.
+11. Live Rock / Decorative rocks or coral – your fish will need some stones or other decorative materials in the tank to give them a place to hide and feel safe.
 Also, read how much saltwater live rock you need.

-12. Heater – Since you’re probably going be keeping tropical species of fish, you’ll need good aquarium heater for saltwater to make sure the water is warm enough for them.
+12. Heater – Since you’re probably going be keeping tropical species of fish, you’ll need a good aquarium heater for saltwater to make sure the water is warm enough for them.

 13. Thermometer – Because you’ll need to know if that heater is doing its job or not.